mimanshu-maheshwari/plutofilter-rs/README.md

 ### Whats next

 ✓ Have a better interface to interact with API.
 (Design pattern like Builder | Partially Done)
+> Seeing more usage in older versions, I've exposed the Surface API's again as in 1st version.
+> Only difference is it will now use the RGBA32 format.

 ✓ Introduce examples